San Francisco Giants lead Bay Area in mourning "true legend" Willie Mays

 "He was a incredible gentleman in the nature of how he did what he did, when he said, I'll play for the Giants in San Francisco.
 And he had to go through Charles and tribulations of an African American trying to live in a city where they had limitations that they denied," Brown said in an interview with CBS News Bay Area.
 "And Willie Mays traversed all of that and became a part of what changed the nature of how this nation treated baseball players.
 That's the history of Willie Mays.
 You cannot talk about San Francisco these days without he will always be a fabric of the Bay Area, but especially San Francisco."

-There were also personal tributes from a number of sports greats, including retired pitcher C.C Sabathia, groundbreaking tennis player Billie Jean King and basketball hero Magic Johnson.
+There were also personal tributes from a number of sports greats, including Barry Bonds, retired pitcher C.C Sabathia, groundbreaking tennis player Billie Jean King and basketball hero Magic Johnson.